hyperoslo/Compass/README.md

 ## Setup

 #### Step 1
-First you need to register a URL scheme for your application
+First you need to register a URL scheme for your application.

 <img src="https://raw.githubusercontent.com/hyperoslo/Compass/master/Images/setup-url-scheme.png">

 #### Step 2
 Now you need to configure Compass to use that URL scheme, a good place to do this is in your `AppDelegate`.
-Then configure all the routes you wish you support
+Then configure all the routes you wish you support.

 ```swift
 func application(_ application: UIApplication,